Charlie's Sneaker FAQ and Glossary - P

 - Peripherally Inserted Central Catheter.
 A device for IV access that is suited for use for prolonged periods.
 It involves inserting a thin line down a peripheral vein that goes to the superior vena cava, a major vein near the heart.
 Usually used when dealing with extended treatments by infusion.
-I (Charlie) had a PICC when being treated for a nasty infection in 2017.
-A PICC sounds a lot worse than it is, they insert one with plenty of lidocaine.
-After they're done inserting, it doesn't feel like much at all.
+I (Charlie) had a PICC when being treated for a nasty MRSA infection in Spring 2017.
+A PICC sounds a lot worse than it is, they insert one with plenty of lidocaine so you really don't feel much at all.
+After they're done inserting, it doesn't feel like much either.
+I did have a mild ache in the PICC arm for a few days after they took it out.
 And the best thing is they can do blood work through the PICC, so no additional poking going on!

 - Pink Chucks